 Categories: consumer information

 Who needs a license?
 How long will it take to get a license?
 How can I update my license?
+What is a Secretary of State filing?
 What is a qualifying person?
-What is a registration number?
+What is a Q registration number?
+What if my Q registration expires?
 What is the Contractor Recovery Fund?
-Do I need to include my license number when advertising my services?

 DLI has authority to take administrative enforcement action against businesses and individuals that violate the laws and rules over which the department has authority.
 For more information about specific actions or to request a copy of an enforcement order, contact our Enforcement Services Unit at 651-284-5069 or firstname.lastname@example.org.
 When contacting us, please have the name of the subject of the action and the investigative case file number found in the recap of the action on the pages linked below.